-Assembly Bill 2684 amended EC Section 32221.5 requiring LEAs with interscholastic teams to send information to parents via a prescribed statement:
+Assembly Bill 2684 amended EC Section 32221.5 requiring local educational agencies with interscholastic teams to send information to parents via a prescribed statement:

-- California Interscholastic Federation has rules and regulations which list approved regular athletic activities.
-If a school has athletic teams participating in California Interscholastic Federation sanctioned competitions do we then interpret that they have entered into a voluntary association with California Interscholastic Federation and that California Interscholastic Federation should be the determining factor for what defines a “regular interscholastic athletic activity” for that school district?
+- The California Interscholastic Federation (CIF) has rules and regulations which list approved regular athletic activities.
+If a school has athletic teams participating in CIF-sanctioned competitions, is it then interpreted that it has entered into a voluntary association with the CIF and that the CIF should be the determining factor for what defines a “regular school-sponsored interscholastic athletic program” for that school district?

-- May students be charged for accessing pool facilities off site?
+- May students be charged any fees for accessing pool facilities off site?

 In addition, 5 CCR Section 350 states, “A pupil enrolled in a school shall not be required to pay any fee, deposit, or other charge not specifically authorized by law.”

-- When teachers provide instruction in aquatics, what kind of certification must they hold?
+- When teachers provide instruction in aquatics, what kind of certifications must they hold?

-- Must a district require students to change clothes for physical education instruction?
+- Must a district require students to change clothes for physical education (PE) instruction?

-This is an LEA decision.
-The LEA needs to establish a physical education dress policy for their district.
+This is a decision of the school district.
+Each local educational agency needs to establish a PE dress policy for its district.
 It is appropriate for students to change their clothes for hygiene, safety, and movement efficiency purposes.

-- May a student’s grade be affected if the student doesn't wear standardized physical education apparel?
+- May a student’s grade be affected if the student does not wear standardized physical education apparel?

 - Must a district provide locker room facilities for student use?

 EC does not address requirements for schools to build or utilize locker room facilities for student use.
 Students should be provided with appropriate locations to change their clothes for physical activity.